-Develop a simple and effective employment verification system.
-Establish a streamlined process for admitting future workers to ensure that we continue to promote innovation and meet our workforce needs.
+Develop a simple and effective employment verification system to allow for innovation and meet our workforce needs.

-undocumented immigrants are left without a pathway to citizenship.
-That's equivalent to the population of Ohio.
+undocumented immigrants are living in the shadows, without a pathway to citizenship and access to the basic rule of law.

-DREAMers were brought to the U.S. as children and are left without a way to become citizens.
+DREAMers were brough to the U.S. as children and do not have a way to become citizens.

-jobs would be created across the country if we passed immigration reform.
+jobs will be created across the country if immigration reform passes.

 amount immigration reform would reduce the federal deficit over 20 years.

-would be added to the American economy if DREAMers were given citizenship.
+amount added to the U.S. economy by giving DREAMers citizenship.